 4. Anna Maria Island

-Distance from Walt Disney World: 108 miles, just under two hours
+Distance from Disney: 108 miles, just under two hours

 We hope you find a beach that suits you and your family perfectly!
 There is nothing quite like a day at the beach.
 Combining time at the ocean with time at Walt Disney World will give you a magical vacation like none other!